Miss Granny (2018 film)

-Miss Granny is a 2018 Filipino musical comedy-drama film based on the South Korean film of the same name.
+Miss Granny is a 2018 Filipino musical comedy-drama film based on the South Korean film of the same name directed by Hwang Dong-hyuk.
 Directed by Joyce E. Bernal, it stars Sarah Geronimo, James Reid, Xian Lim, and Nova Villa.
 It was released by Viva Films on August 22, 2018, and was nominated for three FAMAS Awards including "Best Actress" for Sarah Geronimo and "Best Original Song" for Isa Pang Araw.
 It was the second most talked about Filipino film of 2018 on Twitter, The Hows of Us.
 Geronimo received "Best Actress" trophy at the 35th PMPC Star Awards for Movies, whilst Villa received the "Movie Supporting Actress of the Year" award at the 50th GMMSF Entertainment Box Office Awards.
-The film is currently available for streaming on Netflix in the Philippines.
+The film is also available for streaming on Netflix in the Philippines.

 Plot

-Fely Malabao (Nova Villa), a widow, and her close friend Bert (Boboy Garovillo), who has known Fely since he was a young child, both work in a carinderia.
-Lulu (Marissa Delgado) regularly makes fun of Fely for being close to Bert.
-Fely frequently criticizes Angie (Lotlot De Leon), her daughter-in-law, for a variety of reasons such as her cooking and medicinal habits.
-However, Fely she adores her grandkids, Jeboy (James Reid) and Hana (Ataska Mercado), as well as her son Ramoncito (Nonie Buencamino).
+Fely Malabaño, a widow, and her close friend Bert, who has known Fely since childhood, both work in a canteen.
+Lulu regularly makes fun of Fely for being close to Bert.
+Fely frequently criticizes Angie, her daughter-in-law, for a variety of reasons such as her cooking and medicinal habits, but adores her grandchildren, Jeboy and Hana, as well as her son Ramoncito.

 Angie suffers a stress-related collapse one day.
-Following the doctor's advice to keep Angie's surroundings stress-free, Ramon offers that Fely, Angie's trigger, stay in a nursing home.
-Fely becomes furious after overhearing the family's conversation, but Jeboy later extends an invitation to lunch.
-Upon passing the Forever Young Photo Studio on her way to meet him, she runs into a photographer (Jojit Lorenzo) who offers to take a free portrait of her.
-Later, as she boards a bus, Fely is startled to discover that she has miraculously changed into her younger self (Sarah Geronimo) during a quarrel with other passengers when she notices her reflection in one of the passengers' sunglasses.
+Following the doctor's advice to keep Angie stress-free, Ramon proposes that Fely stay in a nursing home.
+Fely becomes furious after overhearing their conversation, but Jeboy later extends an invitation to lunch.
+Upon passing the Forever Young Photo Studio on her way to meet him, she runs into a photographer who offers to take a free portrait of her.
+Later, as she boards a bus, Fely is startled to discover that she has miraculously changed into her younger self after noticing her reflection in one of the passengers' sunglasses.
 Fely then assumes the identity of Audrey de Leon while residing in a flat rented out by Bert.
 Later, she joins her grandson's band as their main singer, shifting their emphasis from metal to love songs.

 During one of the band's performances, Audrey performs a song in which she recounts her past.
-She relocated to Manila to support her son Ramoncito after her husband, a sailor, died while on duty.
-Ramoncito suffers from a serious illness at one point and is on the verge of passing away until a complete stranger intervenes to save him.
-A musical talent scout named Lorenz (Xian Lim) approaches Audrey during one of the band's performances and offers the group a chance to break into the mainstream.
+She relocated to Manila to support her son after her husband, a sailor, died while on duty.
+Ramoncito suffers from a serious illness and nearly dies until a stranger intervenes to save him.
+Lorenz, a talent scout approaches Audrey during one of the band's performances and offers the group a chance to break into the mainstream.